 Even though they were in need of some serious math support, I couldn’t seem to get through a lesson without major interruptions.
 I tried redirection, shushing, and turning my teacher face up to 11.
 I made jokes and tried different groupings and seating arrangements.
 My favorite group activities and games led to even more talking.

 Finally, I decided to embrace their chattiness, and then I harnessed it for good.
 It was the day I stopped the shushing.
 And believe it or not, their conversations actually started shifting to math!
 Here’s how I did it …

 While I could have only rewarded quiet students, I knew complete silence was not possible for this group.
-Instead, I wanted to redirect their conversations toward their work and away from idle chat.
+Instead, I wanted to redirect their conversations toward their work and away from idle chatter.

-They were never totally silent, but they were mostly on-task and the chat quieted down.
-It was our most-productive class period yet!
+They were never totally silent, but they were mostly on task, and the chatter subsided.
+It was our most productive class period yet!

 I connected with my students first, and then I redirected them.